-- 3.1.
-The following information is provided to support Part 4 of the Quality Manual (Quality Criteria) by providing additional quality and compliance considerations that should be made when considering admissions for apprenticeship courses at the University. - 3.2.
+The following information is provided to support Part 4 of the Quality Manual (Quality Criteria) by providing additional quality and compliance considerations that should be made when considering admissions for apprenticeship courses at UEL.

+3.1.
 For apprenticeship courses, all applicants will be required to complete an initial assessment before admission onto the course.
 The initial assessment is comprised of three stages: